hashicorp/terraform/website/source/docs/providers/circonus/r/graph.html.markdown

   the `min` Y axis value on the right; and `max` is the Y axis max value on the right.

-* `stream` - (Optional) A list of metric streams to graph.
+* `metric` - (Optional) A list of metric streams to graph.
 See below for options.

 * `metric_cluster` - (Optional) A metric cluster to graph.
 See below for options.

 * `tags` - (Optional) A list of tags assigned to this graph.

-## `stream` Configuration
+## `metric` Configuration

-A metric stream is what generates data points or lines on a graph.
-The `stream` attribute can have the following options set.
-Either a `caql` attribute is required or a `check` and `stream` must be set.
+An individual metric stream is the underlying source of data points used for visualization in a graph.
+Either a `caql` attribute is required or a `check` and `metric` must be set.
+The `metric` attribute can have the following options set.

 * `active` - (Optional) A boolean if the metric stream is enabled or not.